wpswings/wallet-system-for-woocommerce/README.txt

 * **Compatibility with Ultimate Gift Cards for WooCommerce** The Wallet System for WooCommerce is compatible with [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) and [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=wallet-org-page&utm_campaign=giftcards-pro) Plugin.
 As a result, your users can redeem their gift cards to recharge their wallets.
 The entire gift coupon value will be transferred to the WooCommerce wallet.

-* **Compatibility with Multi-Currency Switcher for WooCommerce** You can change the currency of the wallet due to its compatibility with the [**Multi-Currency Switcher**](https://wordpress.org/plugins/woocommerce-currency-switcher/) for Wallet for WooCommerce plugin.
+* **Compatibility With FOX - Currency Switcher for WooCommerce** You can change the currency of the wallet due to its compatibility with the [**FOX - Currency Switcher**](https://wordpress.org/plugins/woocommerce-currency-switcher/) for Wallet WooCommerce plugin.
 You can select any of the five currency types available, and transactions will happen in your chosen currency.

 * **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/
 ) and  [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-org-page&utm_campaign=subscription-pro) plugin.
 Customers can use the Wallet partial payment feature to buy and renew subscription products & services.
 They can set a subscription renewal amount as a fixed or percentage value to renew the subscription orders.

+* **Compatibility with Multi-Currency Switcher for WooCommerce** You can change the currency of the wallet due to its compatibility with the [**Multi-Currency Switcher**](https://wordpress.org/plugins/woo-multi-currency/) for Wallet for WooCommerce plugin.
+You can select any of the five currency types available, and transactions will happen in your chosen currency.

 * **Compatibility With WooCommerce HPOS**
 The WooCommerce Wallet is Compatible with WooCommerce High Performance Order Storage (HPOS) which is a solid database structure that allows you to store order data in custom order tables to ensure the smooth workflow of your WooCommerce store.